andylucny/iCubSimOnWindows/README.md

 Confirm each firewall permission.

 Run a demo based on the pyicubsim library, which simplifies the work with iCubSim a lot.

+if yarpserver is not starting, change line

+start yarpserver.exe

+to

+start yarpserver.exe --write

+for the next start